-Back between 2013-2015 I started designing my own dream house which I blogged about.
+Back between 2013-2015 I started designing my own dream house which I blogged about (and have since deleted).
 I had a vision, but it never really got fleshed out as well as I liked and I eventually pooped out on the process because it wasn’t really speaking to me.
 A couple of years ago a friend gave me a quick pick lottery ticket for Christmas – the kind that’s good for three months.
 The jackpots were all in the $300-400 Million range – so I had three months of fantasizing about what I would do if I won it big!
 In addition to planning the music non-profit that would provide financial and coaching support to talented music students on a national scale (that’s a whole other story!)
 I started designing my dream home in my head.

 I knew I wanted a Cape Cod style home.
 I’m a New England girl.
 I spent summers on Cape Cod at my Grandparents and my parents lived there for 30 years.

 But I also wanted a house with a courtyard in the back – somethings I’ve always dreamed about.
 So, while I was waiting for my big lottery bucks to come in (still waiting… ahem) I started really planning what I’d create should money be absolutely no obstacle.
 Firstly, I’d bring in a great architect.
 I was dreaming about Steve Giannetti whose work I adore.
 While he’s a California designer, I think he’s originally from the east coast and can do east coast traditional really beautifully.